 Does it Pay to Seek Punitive Damages?

 There are some situations in which obtaining “full and fair” compensation involves making the at-fault party pay some penalty for engaging in behavior that goes beyond simple careless or reckless acts.
-Tim O’Keeffe and Tatum O’Brien of O’Keeffe O’Brien Lyson Foss, your North Dakota personal injury law firm, are here to help you determine whether punitive damages are available in your case.
+Tim O’Keeffe and Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys, your North Dakota personal injury law firm, are here to help you determine whether punitive damages are available in your case.
 If your case involves an at-fault party who acted intentionally, your North Dakota personal injury lawyers are prepared to seek punitive and compensatory damages on your behalf.

-Contact O’Keeffe O’Brien Lyson Foss today by calling (701) 235-8000 or (877) 235-8002 and learn about the compensation to which you or your loved one may be entitled.
+Contact O’Keeffe O’Brien Lyson Attorneys today by calling (701) 235-8000 or (877) 235-8002 and learn about the compensation to which you or your loved one may be entitled.